Slideshow776/Pride-Art-2022/README.md

         Multiple enemies with different abilities present interesting gameplay.
 Picking up experience points and leveling up.

+        Environmental challenges like line of sight and jumping over spikes(?)

     * **What items can the character obtain**

         No items, but perhaps abilities will be available after earning some experience points?